vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1965–81 Die schiitischen Derwischorden Persiens.
 Erster Teil: ’Die Affiliationen’.
 Zweiter Teil: ’Glaube und Lehre’.
 Dritter Teil: ’Brauchtum und Riten’.

 Wiesbaden 1965, 1976, 1981.
 3 Vols.
-Abh. f¨ur die Kunde des Morgenlandes
+Abḥf¨ur die Kunde des Morgenlandes

 Bde.
 XXXVI, 1, XXXVI, 2–4, XLV, 2.

 Granoff, Phyllis

-1992 Worship as Commemoration: Pilgrimage, Death and Dying in Medieval Jainism. in: Bulletin d’Etudes Indiennes 10(1992), 181–202. ´
+1992 Worship as Commemoration: Pilgrimage, Death and Dying in Medieval Jainisṁin: Bulletin d’Etudes Indiennes 10(1992), 181–202. ´

-1992a The Householder as ShamaṇJaina Biographies of Temple Builders. in: East and West 42 (1992), 301–317.
+1992a The Householder as ShamaṇJaina Biographies of Temple Builderṣin: East and West 42 (1992), 301–317.

 2001 Portraits.
 Likenesses and Looking Glasses: some literary and philosophical reflections on representation and art in medieval India. in: Assman, Jan &